 Yahoo Finance API Replacement

-Just like Yahoo’s Finance API, Intrinio’s Fintech Marketplace provides many kinds of data via a single API, making it easy for users to get the data they need.
+Just like Yahoo’s Finance API, Intrinio’s Financial Data Marketplace provides many kinds of data via a single API, making it easy for users to get the data they need.
 Finally, Intrinio’s mission is to make financial data affordable and accessible.
-This means Intrinio has lower prices than traditional financial data providers and even offers free trials of data to all users so that you’re able to test the data before subscribing.
+This means Intrinio has lower prices than traditional financial data providers and even offers a free developer sandbox to all users so that you’re able to test the data before subscribing.